Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.app.links/-app-links-interceptor/-init-.md

 `useCases` - These use cases allow for the detection of, and opening of links that other apps have registered to open.

+`launchFromInterceptor` - If {true} then the interceptor will launch the link in third-party apps if available.